-• Financial
+Financial

-- Consolidated revenue of euro 2,885 million, down 13% from 2012, mainly driven by the weak demand and decreased metal prices compared to 2012, - Negative EBIT of euro 109 million, compared to a positive EBIT of euro 14 million in 2012, due to a combination of lower revenue as a consequence of the adverse economic environment, an unfavourable euro - USD exchange rate, write downs on inventories as a result of decreasing LME prices for aluminium, copper and zinc, and non-recurring items (euro 91 million), - Loss before income tax of euro 192 million, compared to a loss of euro 75 million in 2012, - Loss for the period of euro 224 million, impacted by an increase in the Greek state tax rate on corporate profits (from 20% to 26%) and the resulting recalculation of the deferred tax balance, - Loss attributable to the owners of the Company of euro 173 million compared to a loss of euro 50 million in 2012, - Total cash flow of euro 29 million, compared to a negative cash flow of euro 29 million in 2012, mainly as a result of the favourable evolution in the cash flow from financing activities (euro +128 million), - As at 31 December 2013, net debt amounts to euro 1,248 million, up from euro 1,225 million as at December 2012, and - Restructuring of euro 727 million of outstanding debt completed through the issuance of a series of long-term syndicated bond loans.
+- Consolidated revenue of Euro 2,885 million, down 13% from 2012, mainly driven by the weak demand and decreased metal prices compared to 2012, - Negative EBIT of Euro 109 million, compared to a positive EBIT of Euro 14 million in 2012, due to a combination of lower revenue as a consequence of the adverse economic environment, an unfavourable EUR-USD exchange rate, write downs on inventories as a result of decreasing LME prices for aluminium, copper and zinc, and non-recurring items (Euro 91 million), - Loss before income tax of Euro 192 million, compared to a loss of Euro 75 million in 2012, - Loss for the period of Euro 224 million, impacted by an increase in the Greek state tax rate on corporate profits (from 20% to 26%) and the resulting recalculation of the deferred tax balance, - Loss attributable to the owners of the Company of Euro 173 million compared to a loss of Euro 50 million in 2012. - Total cash flow of Euro 29 million, compared to a negative cash flow of Euro 29 million in 2012, mainly as a result of the favourable evolution in the cash flow from financing activities (Euro +128 million), - As at 31 December 2013, net debt amounts to

+- Euro 1,248 million, up from Euro 1,225 million as at December 2012, and - Restructuring of Euro 727 million of outstanding debt completed through the issuance of a series of long-term syndicated bond loans.

-• Debt restructuring
+Debt restructuring

-On December 27th 2013, Viohalco concluded the restructuring of 78% of its Greek subsidiaries' outstanding debt, through the issuance of a series of long-term syndicated bond loans.
-The total issuance amounts to an aggregate of around euro 727 million and consists of ten separate bond issues, one for each Greek subsidiary of the Viohalco Group.
+On December 27th 2013, Viohalco concluded the restructuring of 78% of its Greek subsidiaries outstanding debt, through the issuance of a series of long-term syndicated bond loans.
+The total issuance amounts to an aggregate of around Euro 727 million and consists of ten separate bond issues, one for each Greek subsidiary of the Viohalco Group.
 More specifically, the bond loans are as follows:

-Sidenor Steel Products Manufacturing Company S.A.'s steel subsidiaries (Sidenor Steel Industry S.A., Corinth Pipeworks S.A.. and Sovel SA.) for an amount of euro 298 million;

-- Halcor Metal Works S.A. and its subsidiaries for an amount of euro 270 million; and - Elval Hellenic Aluminium Industry S.A. and its subsidiaries for an amount of euro 159 million.
+- Sidenor Steel Products Manufacturing Company S.A.'s steel subsidiaries (Sidenor Steel Industry S.A., Corinth Pipeworks S.A. and Sovel S.A.) for an amount of Euro 298 million, - Halcor Metal Works S.A. and its subsidiaries for an amount of Euro 270 million, and - Elval Hellenic Aluminium Industry S.A. and its subsidiaries for an amount of Euro 159 million.

-The lead arranger was National Bank of Greece with Alpha Bank, Eurobank and Piraeus Bank acting as co-arrangers.
+The lead arranger was National Bank of Greece with Alpha Bank, Eurobank and Piraeus Bank acting as coarrangers.
 The syndicated bond loans have a five year maturity and an option for the banks to approve an up to two years extension, upon request of the issuing companies, three months prior to the original maturity dates.
 The bond loans also feature a two-year grace period for capital repayments and a step-down yearly interest rate spread.
 The new bond loans are secured through pledges on fixed assets, contain customary representations, negative covenants, undertakings and events of default.